 The assessment of contaminant bioaccumulation and biomagnification may require analysis of the tissues of various plant or animal organisms.
 Top predators may be at risk if their food bioaccumulates toxic contaminants.
 If these organisms are also part of the human food chain, it is very important to monitor them for human health reasons.
 This may be a concern as, for example, in the contamination of sport fish by methyl mercury.
 The presence of contaminants in biological tissues is also important when assessing pollution impact across environmental media (e.g., air, water, soil and sediment).
 Because of biomagnification and bioaccumulation, tissue analysis can be a useful surrogate for investigating the extent of contamination and bioavailability in a more dilute medium such as water or sediment.

 “The bioavailability of contaminants in sediment is a function of the type of chemical and the chemical speciation, as well as the behavior and physiology of the organism.
-The two basic routes of exposure for organisms are transport of dissolved contaminants in pore water across biological membranes and ingestion of contaminated food or sediment particles with subsequent transport across the gut.
+The two basic routes of exposure for organisms are transport of dissolved contaminants in pore water across biological membranes, and ingestion of contaminated food or sediment particles with subsequent transport across the gut.
 For upper-trophic-level species, ingestion of contaminated prey is the predominant route of exposure, especially to hydrophobic chemicals.
-Uptake through ingestion of or direct exposure to water or sediment can also be important depending on the trophic level of the organism and the physical-chemical characteristics of the contaminant (EPA 2000).”
+Uptake through ingestion of or direct exposure to water or sediment can also be important depending on the trophic level of the organism and the physical-chemical characteristics of the contaminant” (Kravitz et al, 2000, Bioaccumulation Testing And Interpretation For The Purpose Of Sediment Quality Assessment, EPA-823-R-00-001; reference provided for informational purposes only).

 The most common target analytes in animal tissues are the toxic metals (e.g., arsenic, lead, mercury, tin, copper, cadmium, nickel, zinc, etc.), their organic compounds (e.g., methyl mercury, tributyltin, etc.), chlorinated phenols, polycyclic aromatic hydrocarbons (PAHs), pesticides, dioxins, furans and PCBs.
 The levels commonly found in these matrices are in the ppt to low-ppb range.
 A principal concern in sampling and processing tissues is avoiding sample contamination and degradation.